 - Add grated parmesan to the sauce for a cheesier flavored sauce.

-- If you do have fresh garlic on hand, use 2 minced cloves instead of the garlic powder.
+- If you have fresh garlic on hand, use 2 minced cloves instead of the garlic powder.
 (Who knew Gilroy, the garlic capital, would have a garlic shortage?)

 It is good that you are thinking about this important question.
 The answer is it depends.
 Single herbs and spices tend to be gluten free (always check ingredients just to be sure!)
 Spice blends often have anti-caking ingredients, so always look at the ingredient list.